 The role of Ninja in Feudal Japan

 The ninjas were most active in the 1600s and 1700s being hired as spies and assassins for the daimyos.
-Although their image is usually associated by assassination, most of the time they were spies who could walk very silently, run very fast and make poisons and simple explosives.
+Although their image is usually associated with the assassination, most of the time they were spies who could walk very silently, run very fast, and make poisons and simple explosives.
 They usually worked as individuals or small groups.

 The History of Ninja

-• Prince Shotoku (574 ~ 622) reportedly had a famous spy named Otomono Sahito who is considered to be the fist ninja in history.
+• Prince Shotoku (574 ~ 622) reportedly had a famous spy named Otomono Sahito who is considered to be the first ninja in history.

 Despite the fact that the Iga and Koka towns are very close to Nara and Kyoto, the residents were not ruled by any samurai clan and commonly practiced shuugendo (esoteric Buddhism that promoted mountain training).